How to Sell Solar Energy Back to Grid: Comprehensive Guide (2026)

 What Happens to Excess Solar Energy?

 When your solar panels produce more electricity than your home or business uses at any moment, that energy needs somewhere to go.
 Without battery storage, this excess electricity flows back into the utility grid for other customers to use.
-This two-way relationship between your property and the electrical grid makes selling solar power possible.
+According to the National Renewable Energy Laboratory (NREL), this two-way relationship between your property and the electrical grid makes selling solar power possible.
 Here's how it works:

 1. Your solar panels convert sunlight into direct current (DC) electricity